stared/jekyll-blog-pre-2022/_drafts/sci-to-data-sci.markdown

 ## Empowering the readers

-There are a few follow-ups I consider:
+There are a few follow-ups I'm considering:

 * How did I learn about data science?
 * How to transition from academia to data science? (mostly practical links)